How to do a Thorough Deep Clean Before Moving In

 Always clean from top to bottom

 When you start out on the cleaning process, it's important that you begin at the top of the room and work your way downwards.
-This is because grime, dust and cobwebs from around the top of the walls and the ceiling will naturally fall downwards as you wipe.
+This is because grime, dust, and cobwebs from around the top of the walls and the ceiling will naturally fall downwards as you wipe.
 The last thing you want is for all of the dirt to drop down onto a floor that you have just cleaned.

 Start with the kitchen and bathroom

 The kitchen and bathroom are likely to be the two rooms that you will have the most need for, as soon as you move in.
-They are also the two places which are likely to be in most need of a deep clean.
+They are also the two places that are likely to be in most need of a deep clean.